awsdocs/aws-xray-developer-guide/doc-source/xray-daemon.md

 ## Downloading the daemon<a name="xray-daemon-downloading"></a>

-You can download the daemon from Amazon S3, Docker Hub, or Amazon ECR and then run it locally, or install it on an Amazon EC2 instance on launch\.
+You can download the daemon from Amazon S3, Amazon ECR, or Docker Hub, and then run it locally, or install it on an Amazon EC2 instance on launch\.

 ------
 #### [ Amazon S3 ]